EAI - Helping Corporate Leaders Accelerate India's Decarbonization Journey

 • Logistics costs: Transporting cashew shells from rural processing units to industrial centers is costly, especially with high fuel prices and poor infrastructure in many cashew-growing regions.
 This adds to the economic burden for companies aiming to utilize the shells as feedstock.

-Cashew Nut Shells For Industrial Heating and Power Generation
+Cashew Nut Shells for Industrial Heating and Power Generation

 Uses of Cashew Nut Shell for Industrial Heating and Power Generation